SimLinkModule/ModuleSoftware/docs/BLE-Debugging.md

 3. `cd bluepy/bluepy`
 4. `make`

-### Verwendung
+### Usage

-#### Starten
+#### start
 `./bluepy-helper`

-#### Verbinden
+#### connect
 `conn <BT ADDRESS>`

-#### Liste von Diensten
+#### List of services
 `svcs`

-## Hinweis:
+## Note:
-- Debugging des XBox controllers hat nur verbunden, wenn man ihn nicht in den Bluetooth-Einstellungen verbunden hatte und wenn mann ihn erst connecting modus bringt wenn man gatttools offen hat und danach connect aufruft.
-Beim gatttool darf auch nicht die Option random aktiviert sein.
+- Debugging the XBox controller only worked if it was not connected in the Bluetooth settings and if the XBox controller was only switched to connecting mode when gatttools was open and `connect` was called.
+The option random shouldn't be activated in the gatttool.